LukeGrahamLandry/franca/docs/caching.md

 load older versions of the format.
 Anything with a different version number is rejected.
 It's just an implementation detail that makes it faster to run larger franca programs directly.
 - There's too much of a speed hit on a cache miss compared to FRANCA_NO_CACHE=true
+- If you read cli_args()/get_environment_variable() during comptime, that's NOT currently included in cache validation.
+- Caching only applies to the file directly run by the compiler.
+  When building for aot with examples/default_driver.fr, the driver code itself is cached but the target program is not.
+  Ditto for any of the examples using graphics/easy.fr/build_for_graphics.

 Generated code (like strings passed to `import()` beginning with `{`) are ignored when deciding if a cached file can be used.
 The assumption is that they are deterministically